Home > Health Library > Tonsillectomy

 unless they are causing one of the above problems or they are blocking the

-upper airway, which may cause
+upper airway.
+This blockage may cause

 sleep apnea or problems with eating.

-Children whose tonsils are removed
+Children who have their tonsils removed

 strep throat infections for at least 2 years.
 But over

-time many children who do not have surgery also have fewer throat
+time, many children who do not have surgery also have fewer throat

 Adults who have their